crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ```

 Nevertheless, by utilizing `xor`, which is the bitwise exclusive-or operation, we can combine these checks into one.
+The code is written in assembly, because Solidity lacks an `xor` operation for boolean values.

 ```solidity
 function checkedAddInt3(int256 a, int256 b) public pure returns (int256 c) {